mdbdev/learn-mdb-dev/index.md

 {: .mb-2 }

 ### Welcome!
-The MDB Training Program is a 6-week, all-intensive course in iOS, Android, or React Native mobile development led by MDB instructors and mentors.
-On this site, we've published our React Native Training Program, which was developed in Fall 2020.
+The MDB Training Program is a 6 to 8 weeks, all-intensive course in iOS or React Native mobile development led by MDB instructors and mentors.

-This course contains six lectures, four mini-projects, one midterm assessment, and one final assessment.
+This course contains lectures, projects, demos, and a final assessment.
 The lectures and starter code for the mini projects are public.
 Solutions to the mini projects, as well as assessments, are accessible only to members.

 ### About MDB
 MDB recruits new undergraduates at the beginning of every Fall and Spring semester!
 To learn more, visit [https://mdb.dev](https://mdb.dev/).